Milorad Ekmečić: Career

-During the time of socialist Yugoslavia, Ekmečić authored several important works.
 Along with Vladimir Dedijer, Ivan Božić and Sima Ćirković, he co-authored History of Yugoslavia published in English in 1974, having already appeared in Serbo-Croatian in 1972.
-The book was hailed as "one of the most comprehensive histories of Yugoslavia in the English language", despite a tendency towards Marxist historiography and the absence of a detailed examination of the post-World War II period.
+Croatian-American historian Gerald G. Govorchin hailed the book as "one of the most comprehensive histories of Yugoslavia in the English language", despite a tendency towards Marxist historiography and the absence of a detailed examination of the post-World War II period.
 In this book, Ekmečić drew upon nineteenth-century developments to challenge the decentralists within Yugoslav historiographical thought who supported the separate national entities of the South Slavic nations.
 Instead, Ekmečić asserted that unitarian assimilation was to be preferred, saying that nationhood based on language was the only concept which was acceptable from both a rationalist and romanticist perspective.
 He also concluded that religion was to blame for the push towards decentralisation.
-According to the Croatian-American historian, Ivo Banac, Ekmečić's approach betrayed a double-standard, whereby he criticised only non-Serb South Slavic nationalism.
-The Serbian historian Bojan Aleksov points out that Ekmečić suggested that the Serbian Orthodox Church had consistently maintained and protected a separate identity for Serbs, and for this reason their susceptibility to alternative formulations of nationhood was low, especially in the nineteenth century.
+According to the Croatian-American historian Ivo Banac, Ekmečić's approach betrayed a double-standard, whereby he criticised only non-Serb South Slavic nationalism.
+In the late 1970s, Serbian-American historian Michael B. Petrovich described the controversy in Yugoslav historiography that was significantly impacted by History of Yugoslavia, saying the chapters in the book authored by Ekmečić were the ones that were the most badly received among the other Yugoslav historians, including Jaroslav Šidak, Mirjana Gross, Avdo Sućeska, Mustafa Imamović, Petar Strčić and others.
+While they were all affected by the nationalist upheavals at the time, they also pointed out numerous historiographic issues with Ekmečić's work.
+That conflict caused widespread resentment and distrust between these Yugoslav historians.
+Croatian-Italian historian Egidio Ivetić later described Ekmečić's attempt to create a Yugoslav transnational historical narrative as an interesting part of Yugoslav cultural phenomenology, even if its value was disputable.

 In 1989, Ekmečić published Stvaranje Jugoslavije 1790–1918 [Creation of Yugoslavia 1790–1918].
 According to the historian Jasna Dragović-Soso, in this book Ekmečić advanced the idea that Serbian national ideology was the "main integrative and pro-Yugoslav force", and blamed what he claimed was an "inherently obstructionist Croatian national ideology", based partly on "virulently anti-Serb Catholicism", for Yugoslavia's problems and its ultimate disintegration.
 This construction was also criticised by Banac, who asserted that "religion played virtually no part" in the development of Croatian national ideology.
-According to his obituary in Vreme news magazine, Ekmečić was considered "a prominent representative of Serbian critical historiography".
+The Serbian historian Bojan Aleksov points out that Ekmečić suggested that the Serbian Orthodox Church had consistently maintained and protected a separate identity for Serbs, and for this reason their susceptibility to alternative formulations of nationhood was low, especially in the nineteenth century.